-In 2020 MFI was recertified as compliant with the EC's European Code of Good Conduct for Microcredit Provision.
+In 2024 MFI was recertified as compliant with the EC's European Code of Good Conduct for Microcredit Provision.
 Certification with the code is a requirement for approval of the EIF guarantees.
-The certification is usually audited on a 3 year cycle.
-The most recent audit occurred during May 2024 for which we await recertification.
+We achieved an improved score relative to our previous audit in 2020 and the most recent certification is valid for a 6-year period.

-Compliance, Operational Risk and GDPR
+Compliance.
+Operational Risk and GDPR